Veydrin Community Network

 The passphrase is converted to a 256-bit AES key using PBKDF2-SHA512 with the following parameters:

 The source_app envelope field identifies the originating application.
-The following identifiers are registered for v1.0.
+The following identifiers are registered.
 Third-party VCN implementations must use a distinct identifier not listed here:

 source_app is set at compile time as a package constant in each consuming app's vcn_node configuration.
 It is not user-configurable.